-Welcome to small tutorial series of hosting a website on Linux machine.
-This series of articles will teach how to setup a web server on the Linux computer and make it available online.
+Welcome to small tutorial series to host web server on your own Linux machine.
+This series of articles will teach how to set up a web server on a Linux computer and make it available online.
+In this article, we will install all the required tools to set up a web server.
 The website we’ll host on our personal computer can be accessed from around the globe.
-In this article(Part 1), we are going to install all the required tools to a setup web server.
-So let’s get started and start our own setup web server.

-To setup web server on your own Linux computer, we’ll require the following three components to be installed –
+To set up a web server on your own Linux computer, we’ll require the following three components to be installed –

 - Apache2: apache2 is open-source HTTP server.
 It is still the most popular web-server used worldwide today.

 - php and php sqlite component: PHP is a server-side scripting language.
 PHP and its component will help you to interact with a backend mySQL database for your website.

 - mySQL: mySQL is a database solution in which you shall be storing your data in the table.

 If you have installed the above components, you can skip this part and move to the next part here.

 Apache is open-source web-server software that powers much of the web today.
 It is maintained by apache-http-project.
 Explore more here.